joomlatools/joomlatools-pages-playground/README.md

 # Joomlatools Gitpod
 A super simple way to test drive our latest component [Joomlatools-pages](https://github.com/joomlatools/joomlatools-pages), straight from the browser.

-You can either test drive [Joomlatools-pages](https://github.com/joomlatools/joomlatools-pages) with in a native [Joomla](https://github.com/joomla/joomla-cms) environment, or you can test drive this new component with our [Joomlatools-platform](https://github.com/joomlatools/joomlatools-platform).
+You can test drive [Joomlatools-pages](https://github.com/joomlatools/joomlatools-pages) with in a native [Joomla](https://github.com/joomla/joomla-cms) environment.

 ### What is Joomlatools pages playground?